Update! Title change and new chapter revision!

 “Hey,” she said following me up to the top.
 “I grabbed a folder for you.”

 As our teacher started on instructions, my mind wandered and that was it—the moment—the first defining moment of my life.
 It was the exact reason the first day of school changed everything in my life—this moment.
 Standing only three feet or so from me was the most gorgeous guy I had ever seen; I was sure of it.
 He was tall with wavy blond hair and blue eyes and a smile that lit up his entire face.
 His dimples left me breathless, so much so that I found myself staring, lip biting, mouth watering as though I was a dog staring at a huge juicy steak.

 “Maddie,” Kate nudged me.

-I glanced up at her, my eyes wide and alert, which gave her every reason to believe something was up.
+I glanced up at her, my eyes wide and alert.

 “What are you staring at?
 I asked you something.”

-The teacher sat at the piano and was ready for class to start, so Kate leaned in and whispered, “Definitely.
+The teacher sat at the piano and was ready for class to start.
+Kate took the opportunity and leaned in and whispered, “Definitely.
 Let’s stop by and get a snow cone first.”

-Kaitlyn had been my band camp roomie and was pretty much my band nerd go-to girl whenever I needed someone to hang with at band practice.
+Kaitlyn was my band camp roomie and was pretty much my band nerd go-to girl whenever I needed someone to hang with at band practice.
 When it came to all things band-nerdy, she was my gal.

 “Amy,” I said as she stood and tossed her bag on her back.